-Savannah is hosting one of five national pilots by the Project for Lean Urbanism.
+Savannah is hosting one of the national pilots by the Project for Lean Urbanism.
 The project sponsor is the Savannah Development and Renewal Authority, with support from elected officials, municipal staff, nonprofits, and neighborhood leaders.
 In Phase 1 of the pilot, a team from the Project for Lean Urbanism visited Savannah multiple times to identify obstacles to small-scale economic development.
 In Phase 2, a week-long workshop was held to establish an Action Plan and Lean projects in two Pink Zones within the city.
 This is the final presentation from the workshop.

 The Pink Zone is a powerful tool for concentrating resources on the task of enabling small-scale, community-centered development and revitalization.
 It defines an area of focus, leverages a suite of available tools, and provides a platform for the community to gather resources, make commitments, and work together on projects that enhance community character and allow existing businesses and residents to remain and profit from the improved quality of life.
 The Pink Zone tool will be developed and refined in a series of pilot projects, and then released to the public.

 The Lean Urbanism movement will come to life through pilot projects, as they will spread the knowledge from the professionals to community builders and entrepreneurs.
 They are at the core of the Project for Lean Urbanism, as they will serve to demonstrate the potential for and value of incremental, community-scale revitalization and development by tapping local physical, financial, and social assets that are currently underutilized.
 The pilot projects will also be used to test and refine the tools, to identify and seek solutions to common barriers in regulation or practice that inhibit small-scale development or rebuilding, and to serve as models for use by other communities.